How a Misfit Built a Life That Fits His Family and Maybe Yours

 How I Work Now

-I am not a network marketing superstar.
-I am a dad, a husband, and a businessman who spent years figuring out what does not work, and what finally does.
+I'm not some network marketing superstar.
+I'm a dad, a husband, and a businessman who spent years learning what does not work, and what finally does.

-- Most people are not your prospects.
-That's not a negative, it's a filter.
+• Most people are not your prospects.
+That's not a problem.
+It's a filter.

-- At any given time, a small percentage of people are ready, willing and able to join your business.
+• At any given time, a small percentage of people are ready, willing, and able to build a business.
 Your job is to simply find them.

-- A quiet landing page that does the heavy lifting and begins to share my story.
+• A quiet landing page that does the heavy lifting.

-- My full story, for the parents who want to understand who I am and what shaped me.
+• My full story, for parents who want to understand who I am and what shaped me.

-- And only then, an introduction to the company and their products.
+• Only then, an introduction to the company and its products.

 No hype.
 No chasing.
 No convincing.
-Simply sorting.
+Just sorting.

 A no is not rejection.

-It means "not a fit," and that's best for both of us.
+It means "not a fit," and that's good for both of us.

 I'm not a victim.
-Life hit hard, hearing loss, health challenges, money pressure, but I'm still standing.
-And I'm better for having gone through it.
+Life hit hard.
+Hearing loss.
+Health challenges.
+Money pressure.
+I'm still standing, and I'm better for having gone through it.

-If you're a mom or dad lying in bed at night thinking, "My kids are growing up without me," and you want a quiet, practical way to build a second income on the side, maybe my story will help you see there is a path for you too.
+If you're a mom or dad lying awake at night thinking, "My kids are growing up without me," and you want a quiet, practical way to build income without competing with family time, maybe my story helps you see there is another path.

 If something here makes sense to you, you're welcome to reach out.
-Thank you for reading.
+Thank you for taking the time to read my story.